List of Virgin America destinations

 This is a list of destinations operated to by Virgin America, a former American airline that was headquartered in Burlingame, California.
-On April 4, 2016, the airline announced it had agreed to be acquired by Alaska Air Group, with the transaction closing by December 14, 2016.
-Virgin America's air operator's certificate was later merged with the certificate of Alaska Airlines on January 11, 2018, with both airlines merging into the same passenger service system on April 25, 2018.
+On April 4, 2016, Virgin America announced it had agreed to be acquired by Alaska Air Group, with the transaction closing by December 14, 2016.
+At the time, Virgin America had 24 destinations.
+Virgin America officially merged with Alaska Airlines in 2018.

-The list includes destinations that Virgin America was serving or had formerly served by April 24, 2018, prior to the airline's merger with Alaska Airlines.
+The list includes destinations that Virgin America was serving or had formerly served by April 24, 2018, before the airline's merger with Alaska Airlines.
 At the time, Virgin America was serving 31 destinations, consisting of 28 domestic destinations and three destinations in Mexico.